Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design

-\textbf{Binary ratings that accumulate over time.} As noted above, in real platforms, products accumulate ratings over time.
-To capture this basic phenomenon, we assume the market operates over discrete time periods $t$, and products can receive ratings at each time period.
-We assume these ratings are binary, i.e., 0 or 1; this is a simplification, made primarily for ease of exposition and computational investigation. \ramesh{What's a better justification for that simplification?} Crucially, the true quality of a product should impact the rating received; in particular, in our stylized setting, we suppose that a rating for product $v$ is Bernoulli($q_v$), independent of all other randomness in the system.
+\textbf{Binary ratings that accumulate over time.} Products accumulate ratings over time, as users interact with and rate products.
+To capture this phenomenon, we assume the market operates over discrete time periods $t$, and products can receive ratings at each time period.
+We assume these ratings are binary, i.e., 0 or 1.

+Crucially, the true quality of a product should impact the rating received; we suppose that a rating for product $v$ is Bernoulli($q_v$), independent of all other randomness in the system.